Mora River

-Mora River, also known as Rio Mora, is a stream in Mora and San Miguel County, New Mexico.
-Its headwaters are on Osha Mountain of the Sangre de Cristo Mountains.
+The Mora River, also known as Rio Mora, is a stream in Mora and San Miguel counties in New Mexico, U.S. Its headwaters are on Osha Mountain of the Sangre de Cristo Mountains.
 The river flows downstream primarily through private land, but there are areas for fishing brown and rainbow trout below on public land in the town of Mora.
 It is a tributary of the Canadian River.
 It was called Rio Mora or Rio de lo de Mora on early maps.

 The Mora River should not be confused with another stream also called the Rio Mora, which lies to the southwest of the Mora River in the Pecos Wilderness and is a tributary of the Pecos River.

 Course

 A view of the Mora River in the Rio Mora National Wildlife Refuge on November 15, 2021.

 The Mora River valley near its source at an elevation of about 8000 ft.

 The headwaters are located in the Sangre de Cristo Mountains near Chacon.
 The stream flows south through Mora, east through La Cueva and Watrous to the confluence at Canadian River, north of Sabinoso.
 A 5 mi stretch of the river meanders through the Rio Mora National Wildlife Refuge, sometimes running between steep canyon walls up to 300 ft in height.